bcs-clinic-site/bcs-health-website/README.md

 2. **Log in to Bluehost:** Go to [Bluehost.com](https://www.bluehost.com) and log in to your account.
 3. **Open File Manager:** Go to the [Sites page](https://www.bluehost.com/my-account/hosting/details/sites), find **BCS-Clinic**, and click **File Manager**.
 4. **Upload files:**
+   * Upload the generated `build/client/index.html` file to the main site root on BlueHost.
-   * Go to `/assets` on BlueHost
+   * Go to `/assets` on BlueHost.
    * Click **Upload**.
    * Check the box for **"Overwrite existing files"**.
    * Click **Select File**.
-   * Select every file and folder located *inside* your local `build/client/assets` folder (you can use Shift+Click to select them all) and upload them (Only if any pictures were changed/uploaded).
+   * Select every file and folder located *inside* your local `build/client/assets` folder (you can use Shift+Click to select them all) and upload them (only if any images or other assets were changed).
+   * If you changed any page content, be sure to reupload both the `index.html` file and the `assets` folder so the latest page updates appear on the live site.
-   * Do the same thing for `/content` on bluehost from your local `build/client/content`
+   * Do the same thing for `/content` on BlueHost from your local `build/client/content`.

 ---